mkauppila/commonmark-clj/README.md

 Copyright © 2019 Markus Kauppila <markus.kauppila@gmail.com>

-TODO: Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.
+Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.